Wednesday, September 26, 2007

 Growing:

 Before planting, soak Swiss chard seeds in warm water for 15 minutes to speed up germination.
-Sow seeds 1/2-inch deep and a few inches apart directly in the garden when the soil is at least 50 degrees F.
+Sow seeds 1/2-inch deep and a few inches apart directly in the garden when the soil is at least 50°F.

 Or sow them indoors anytime in standard-sized, 10-inch by 20-inch plastic flats of individual plugs filled with a soilless seed starting or potting mix (place 1 or 2 seeds in each plug) and transplant seedlings into the garden when they're 2 to 3 inches tall.

 Plants do best in full sun but will tolerate some shade.
 They can endure light frosts in spring and moderate freezes in fall (though tiny seedlings are more tender).
-My Swiss chard has withstood temperatures well below freezing protected by nothing more than a piece of heavy plastic or an old sheet, and it survives in the raised bed greenhouse during our Zone 5 winters.
+My Swiss chard has withstood temperatures well below freezing protected by nothing more than a piece of heavy plastic or an old sheet, and it survives in the raised bed greenhouse during our Zone 5 winters, when it sometimes gets down below 0°F.

 Maintenance is minimum: